mercor-tasks/ecom-app/readme.md

 - No tax for this business.
 - No extra charges other than item price.
+- The price of an item stays static, and and item price will never change.

 So an order amount = sum of the items amount based on the qty.